Magpie (character)

 Magpie (Margaret "Mag" Pye) is a supervillain appearing in American comic books published by DC Comics.
 She was created by John Byrne, and first appeared in The Man of Steel #3 (November 1986).
+The character is an enemy of Batman and one of many villains who make up his rogues gallery.

 The character has been portrayed in live-action by Sarah Schenkkan in the final season of Gotham, Rachel Matthews in the first season of the Arrowverse series Batwoman, and Marié Botha in The Penguin.
+Grey DeLisle voiced the character in Beware the Batman.

 Fictional character biography

-1986-2011
+1986–2011

 Magpie, as she originally appeared in The Man of Steel #3 (November 1986).
 Art by John Byrne.

 Magpie is a jewel thief who specifically targets jewels named after birds and then replaces them with booby-trapped replicas.
 Taking a job as a museum curator, Pye is slowly driven mad surrounded by the beautiful things that she loves but can never own.
 She was notable in Post-Crisis continuity as the first villain who was defeated by Superman and Batman working together, Superman having visited Gotham to "apprehend" Batman before Batman's demonstration of his skills while tracking Magpie convinced Superman that Gotham needed someone like Batman to protect it.

 Some time after during the events of Legends, Pye is released on an insanity plea and goes on another rampage, before eventually being stopped by Batman and Jason Todd.

-Magpie disappears for a length of time, until it is revealed that she is Poison Ivy's cellmate at Arkham Asylum.

-Shortly thereafter, she is murdered by the Tally Man, along with Orca, the Ventriloquist and Scarface and the KGBeast, villains working for the Penguin.
-Ultimately, her death was part of a revenge scheme by the criminal known as the Great White Shark.
+Magpie is murdered by Tally Man, along with Orca, Ventriloquist, and KGBeast, villains working for the Penguin.
+Ultimately, her death was part of a revenge scheme by Great White Shark.

 During the "Blackest Night" storyline, Magpie is revived as a Black Lantern.

-New 52
+The New 52

 In 2011, DC Comics rebooted the DC Universe through "The New 52".
-During the "Forever Evil" storyline, Magpie appears as a member of the Secret Society of Super Villains which Outsider set up on behalf of the Crime Syndicate of America.
+During the "Forever Evil" storyline, Magpie appears as a member of the Secret Society of Super Villains, which Outsider set up on behalf of the Crime Syndicate of America.

-Rebirth

 In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
-Magpie is one of the villains taken down by Batman and Catwoman after he takes her along with him on an average night of his job and fought Batgirl in her quest for justice.
-She has also had a run-in with the Flash and Iris West after they were undercover as supervillains in the nation of Zandia, which serves as a haven for criminals like her.

-When at Belle Reve, Magpie joined the Suicide Squad.
-On her only mission, she and the Suicide Squad were sent to fight Revolutionaries before being killed by Thylacine.
+Magpie appears as a member of the Suicide Squad.